-School Year 2016 - 17
+School Year 2020 - 21

+(after the return to school)

-Attendance 94.7%
+Attendance 93.7%

-Authorised Absence 5.1%
+Authorised Absence 5.35%

-Unauthorised Absence including holidays 0.2%
+Unauthorised Absence including holidays 0.93%

 (more than 10 days)

 If attendance or punctuality becomes a serious issue, the Headteacher will issue a graduated series of letters.
 If it continues to become a problem, the Headteacher will inform the Educational Social Worker and a Fixed Penalty Notice may be issued resulting in a £60 fine.